Relation between the noise correlations and the spin structure factor for Mott-insulating states in SU$(N)$ Hubbard

 while the four-point correlation function can only have contributions when $\bm{l}=\bm{l}'$ and $\bm{m}=\bm{m}'$ or $\bm{l}=\bm{m}'$ and $\bm{m}=\bm{l}'$, i.e.

-Here the factor $1-\delta_{\bm{l},\bm{m}}$ on the first term prevents double-counting of the $\bm{l}=\bm{l}'=\bm{m}=\bm{m}'$ case.
-Some of these terms (depending on the integer $\rho$ and $N$) will be zero for fermions due to the Pauli-exclusion principle, but this is not important for the following derivation.
+Here the factor $1-\delta_{\bm{l},\bm{m}}$ on the first term prevents double counting of the $\bm{l}=\bm{l}'=\bm{m}=\bm{m}'$ case.
+Some of these terms (depending on the integers $\rho$ and $N$) will be zero for fermions due to the Pauli-exclusion principle, but this is not important for the following derivation.
 In order to relate the noise correlations to the spin structure factor, rearranging the ordering of the particle operators is necessary.
 Utilizing the bosonic or fermionic commutation relations we can rewrite Eq.~(\ref{eq:4points}) as

 where $\eta =1$ for bosons and $\eta=-1$ for fermions.
-For evaluating $G(\bm{k},\bm{k}')$, we sum over the flavors $\sum_{\alpha,\beta}$.
-From Eq.~(\ref{eq:spinspincartan}), this means that the second term on the right-hand side of Eq.~(\ref{eq:4points2}) is related to the spin-spin correlations as
+To evaluate $G(\bm{k},\bm{k}')$, we sum over the flavors $\sum_{\alpha,\beta}$.
+From Eq.~(\ref{eq:spinspincartan}) this means that the second term on the right-hand side of Eq.~(\ref{eq:4points2}) is related to the spin-spin correlations as